 Can I make this quick bread recipe oil-free?
 Yes!
 Replace the oil with unsweetened applesauce for a healthy, oil free pumpkin bread.
 The loaf may be a little denser but the flavor will still be great.

 Can I make pumpkin bread without baking soda?
 You sure can!
-Use 1 level tablespoon baking powder with great results!
-Baking soda does help the bread brown, so just know your loaf may not brown as much without it.
+Instead of using baking soda, use 1 level tablespoon baking powder with great results!

 Can I freeze pumpkin bread?
 Sure thing!
 It will stay fresh in the freezer for up to 2 months if stored in a freezer safe container or bag.
 Simply let thaw in the refrigerator before eating.
 Pumpkin bread can also be stored, covered, on the counter for up to 3 – 4 days.
 Or store in the refrigerator for up to a week.